Bioidentical Progesterone vs Progestin and Breast Cancer

 Progesterone is used to treat PMS, migraine, irregular menstrual bleeding, mood swings and insomnia, fibroids, fibrocystic breasts and hair loss among other things.
 Bioidentical progesterone has the same chemical structure and effects of the progesterone made in our bodies, whereas synthetic progestin has a different chemical structure and may have some similar effects as well as different effects.
 A good comparison is a natural fat versus a trans fat.
 Both are fats but one is altered to prevent food from spoiling.
 It took many years to determine that the chemically altered form has some deleterious effects that outweighed the benefits of a more stable food product.

-The bioidentical hormone debate will continue until we have better long term studies that are unbiased by commercial interests, and the gold standard of a double blind, large scale controlled trials which are used to make treatment guidelines.
-However we can look at the existing studies and weight the risks and benefits of replacement in women who are suffering from severe symptoms associated with progesterone deficiency.
+The bioidentical hormone debate will continue until we have better long term studies that are unbiased by commercial interests.
+Therefore, the gold standard of a double blind, large scale controlled trials which are used to make treatment guidelines.
+However, we can look at the existing studies and weight the risks.
+Furthermore, benefits of replacement in women who are suffering from severe symptoms associated with progesterone deficiency.
 Seek the guidance and support of health care professionals who are knowledgeable in the use of bioidentical hormone treatment and uncover other risk factors that may influence your decisions.